Property Safety · Free · no signup

 Free tool only

-How Awaab’s Law SLAs apply to private landlords in 2026
+How Awaab’s Law SLAs will apply to private landlords

 Awaab’s Law was originally introduced into the Social Housing (Regulation) Act 2023 after the death of two-year-old Awaab Ishak in Rochdale in 2020 from prolonged exposure to mould in his family’s social-housing flat.
-The Renters’ Rights Act 2025 extends the same SLA framework into the Private Rented Sector from October 2026 (subject to commencement order).
-For the first time, private landlords face statutory time limits on responding to and remediating health and safety hazards — not aspirational targets, but enforceable obligations with civil penalties up to £30,000 and FTT-awarded compensation to the tenant.
+Awaab’s Law is in force in social housing, and the Renters’ Rights Act 2025 will extend the same SLA framework into the Private Rented Sector — but the commencement date for private landlords is still subject to government consultation and is not yet confirmed in the official RRA 2025 implementation roadmap (GOV.UK, 2025).
+Once commenced, private landlords will face statutory time limits on responding to and remediating health and safety hazards for the first time — not aspirational targets, but enforceable obligations backed by civil penalties and FTT-awarded compensation to the tenant.

 The SLA structure has three hazard tiers.
 Emergency hazards (significant and imminent risk of harm — typically gas leaks, electrical risks, sewage flooding, total loss of heating in winter, exposed asbestos) require landlord action started within 24 hours of being made aware.
 Significant hazards (Category 1 HHSRS hazards, including damp and mould affecting children or vulnerable adults, persistent damp covering more than 0.5 m², fire-safety failures) require investigation within 14 days and repair work to start within 7 days of investigation conclusion.
 Standard hazards (Category 2 HHSRS, lower-risk damp, single-room repair issues) require investigation within 14 days and repairs within a reasonable time, typically 28 days.